 I’m reading through Body, Soul, and Human Life: The Nature of Humanity in the Bible by Joel B. Green.
-Utilizing philosophical categories, scientific findings from neuroscience, theological savvy, and a keen exegesis of the relevant biblical data, Green argues that humans are not, after all, a composite made up of parts (body, soul, spirit / body, soul / material, immaterial), each with a distinct ontological status.
-Instead, he sets forth a case for a physicalist anthropology that is thoroughly Christian and a worthy contender to the most widely held view known as dualism (namely, that humans are comprised of both a body and a soul).
+Utilizing philosophical categories, scientific findings from neuroscience, theological savvy, and a keen exegesis of the relevant biblical data, Green argues that humans are not, after all, a composite made up of parts (body, soul, spirit / body, soul / material, immaterial), each with a distinct ontological status or each falling into a distinct parent category.
+Instead, he sets forth a case for a physicalist anthropology that is thoroughly Christian and a worthy contender to the most widely held view known as dualism (namely, that humans are comprised of two distinct parts, a body and a soul).

-After reading John W. Cooper’s Body, Soul, and Life Everlasting: Biblical Anthropology and the Monism-Dualism Debate and more recently J. P. Moreland’s The Soul: How We Know It’s Real and Why It Matters (see my notes), Green’s work offers significant challenges to my views causing me to rethink some commitments that I hold toward holistic dualism.
-Encompassing the physical and non-physical aspects of humanity without committing to the traditional concept of a “soul” Green puts forth a nuanced version of “monism.”
-To be very clear, Green does not advance a reductionistic position of humanity that so often is portrayed by materialists who charge that all aspects of human experience and existence are merely and only a composite of synaptic firings, neuron engagements, or brain states.
+After reading John W. Cooper’s Body, Soul, and Life Everlasting: Biblical Anthropology and the Monism-Dualism Debate and more recently J. P. Moreland’s The Soul: How We Know It’s Real and Why It Matters (see my comments), Green’s work offers significant challenges to my views causing me to rethink some commitments that I hold toward holistic dualism.
+Encompassing the physical and non-physical aspects of humanity without committing to the traditional concept of a “soul” Green puts forth a nuanced version of “monism” or Christian physicalism.
+To be very clear, Green does not advance a reductionistic view of humanity that so often is portrayed by materialists who charge that all aspects of human experience and existence are merely and only a composite of synaptic firings, neuron engagements, or brain states.
 I’m finding his view to be quite robust and it deserves serious consideration.

 His thesis is essentially that, rather than being an immaterial soul inside a material body, humans are an integrated being made up of one substance (hence “monism”).
 A human does not have a soul; a human is a soul.
 The one cannot and should not be extracted from the other.
 As I understand, it would appear Green aligns most closely with Aristotelian metaphysics rather than with the strict dualism of Plato.
 In step with the integrative construct (widely employed by Aristotle), he demonstrates that although “the biblical materials and the natural sciences [do not] paint entirely with the same brush in their portraits of the human person,” (p 71) the respective disciplines of science and Scripture do converge to tell the same stories about the nature of humanity.